 The remaining parts of the paper are organized as follows: The next section focuses on the theoretical background and the development of the hypotheses.
 Then, the data collection technique, variable measurement and the used statistical methods are presented, followed by the used analyses and the obtained results.
 Findings are discussed in a separate part, followed by the conclusion section.

-Theoretical part
+Literature review

 The importance of corporations in the environment when considering societies is increasing, especially during the last decades.
 Parallel to this, the interest of individuals in CSR is rising (Krajnakova et al., 2018).
 Following the contribution of previous authors regarding the theoretical framework, Crane et al. (2014) consider CSR an element that should be enclosed to corporate, governmental, and other institutional reports, including international ones.
 They discuss that CSR is not an attempt to move money from shareholders and it is unclear whether CSR is right or wrong.
 Further, they add in their defense that the lack of understanding of CSR and its many ways of appearance leads to a more difficult evaluation of its specific responsibilities.
 On the other hand, Grayson and Hodges (2004) in their attempts to design new analytical techniques argue that the theory of CSR should not be considered as a topic on the annual disclosure.
 They claim that it is worthwhile to change the CSR’s name to Corporate Social Opportunity and reconsider the concept.
 They highlight new business strategies to capitalize on those prospects or opportunities.
 However, their proposed analytical techniques are not specific enough and consequently do not provide SMEs with any easy to use diagnostic tools.
 The first dilemma is generated from the fact that fear is considered as the main driver to include CSR in SMEs.